TritonDataCenter/node-verror/README.md

     request failed: failed to stat "/junk": No such file or directory

-The idea is that each layer in the stack annotates the error with a description of what it was doing (with a printf-like format string) and the result is a message that explains what happened at every level.
+The idea is that each layer in the stack annotates the error with a description of what it was doing.
+The end result is a message that explains what happened at each level.

+## Extra properties

+As described in Joyent's [Best Practices for Node.js Error Handling], it's useful to decorate Error objects with additional properties so that callers can not only handle each kind of error differently, but also construct their own error messages (e.g., to localize them, format them, aggregate them by kind, and so on).
+To do this, pass an object as the first argument:

+    var VError = require('verror');
+    var err1 = new VError({
+	'remote_ip': '127.0.0.1'
+    }, 'couldn\'t connect to host "%s"', '127.0.0.1');
+    console.log(err1.message);
+    console.log(err1.remote_ip);

+prints:

+    couldn't connect to host "127.0.0.1"
+    127.0.0.1

 ## WError: wrap layered errors